 Michael Green speaks of the unpopularity of this message today:

 So, when Jesus speaks of the kingdom here, He must be speaking more broadly of His reign over the whole the world.
-The term kingdom (βασιλεία , vs. 41) certainly can refer more broadly to Jesus' reign over the whole world, but the term world (κόσμος, vs. 38) cannot refer to the Church.
+Apparently, then, the term kingdom (βασιλεία , vs. 41) can be used by Jesus to refer more broadly to His reign over the whole world, but we have no reason here to think that the term world (κόσμος, vs. 38) can refer to the Church.

 As D.A.
 Carson aptly puts it, “These righteous people (see on 5:20, 45; 9:13; 10:41; 13:17; 25:37, 46), once the light of the world (5:13-16), now radiate perfections and experience bliss in the consummation of their hopes” (EBC, Vol. 8, p.
 327).

 Conclusion: I would like to conclude by emphasizing that it is only the righteous who are said to be “sons of the kingdom” and to “shine forth in the kingdom of their Father.”
 But how do we qualify?
 How can we be numbered among the righteous?
 Only through Christ, as Paul says, “For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him” (2 Cor.
 5:21).
 Thus we are numbered among the righteous only through faith in the Lord Jesus Christ, on account of whom we may be justified – declared righteous – in the eyes of God, through the imputation of His own righteousness to us.
 As Paul again says to the Roman Christians: